Bankruptcy Lawyer in New Haven, CT

 If you would like to learn more about bankruptcy, the legal team at Eric Lindh Foster Law, LLC can help.

-No. When you file for relief, your bankruptcy lawyer in New Haven, CT, includes all of your debts in the case.
+No. When you file for relief, your attorney includes all of your debts in the case.
 You do not get to choose to keep some of your credit cards.
 Credit cards are unsecured debt, meaning that you don’t have collateral to protect that debt.
 In this situation, all unsecured debt gets discharged.
 An attorney from Eric Lindh Foster Law, LLC can review your accounts and advise you on what may or may not be included in your case.

 Am I Allowed To Keep My Vehicle When I File Bankruptcy?

-Your bankruptcy lawyer in New Haven, CT, may be able to remove your secured debt, such as your car or home, from the case.
+Your bankruptcy lawyer may be able to remove your secured debt, such as your car or home, from the case.
 You must continue to make your monthly payments on these items, so the bank doesn’t try to collect its property.
 If you own your vehicle or home outright, you may be able to keep that property and the equity in it.
-Each state has different limits to the amount of equity you can save when you file bankruptcy, so reach out to a lawyer from Eric Lindh Foster Law, LLC to review your case.
+Each state has different limits to the amount of equity you can save when you file bankruptcy, so reach out to Eric Lindh Foster Law, LLC to review your case.
 Depending on the state’s requirements, you may need to sell that property to pay off your existing debts.

 Do I Need To Use My Retirement Funds To Pay Off My Debt?

 Money set aside for your retirement is usually exempt from bankruptcy.
 This means the trustee cannot access these funds to pay off your other debt.
-Therefore, a bankruptcy lawyer in New Haven, CT, may advise you not to use that money to pay off your debt unless you can pay off the entire balance.
+Our attorney may advise you not to use that money to pay off your debt unless you can pay off the entire balance.
 You don’t want to find yourself in a situation where you use all your retirement funds and still have to file bankruptcy.
 If you cannot pay off your debt balance in full, keep your retirement secure in your account.

 Yes, an automatic stay begins as soon as you file, and it halts all collection activity immediately, including lawsuits.
 You should stop receiving all phone calls, and lawsuits get put on hold.
-If someone continues to pursue collecting your debt, contact a bankruptcy lawyer in New Haven, CT, to halt this activity.
+If someone continues to pursue collecting your debt, contact our New Haven bankruptcy lawyer to halt this activity.
 Even though this stay stops these pursuits, you may need to resume paying debts such as federal taxes or child support when your case closes.

 4 Myths About Bankruptcy

 If you live in Connecticut and find yourself mired in debt, you may be considering filing for bankruptcy.
 This is never an easy decision, but when debt mounts and creditors call day and night to collect what they are owed, it may provide you with options for discharging or reorganizing your accounts.
-Before you file, speaking to a bankruptcy lawyer in New Haven, CT, may help you separate myth from fact when it comes to the process, how it can affect your credit and your financial future.
+Before you file, speaking to our CT bankruptcy lawyer may help you separate myth from fact when it comes to the process, how it can affect your credit and your financial future.

 1. Bankruptcy Erases All Debt